-Anyone can make a complaint against an AGIP Member who is not a UKCP Registrant if:
+Anyone can make a complaint against an AGIP Member who is not a UKCP Registrant (or a supervisee of an AGIP member) if:

-- (a) The Member is still a member at the time the complaint is lodged with AGIP; and - (b) Was a Member at the time the complained of behaviour occurred; and - (c) The therapy or practice or event which is the basis of the complaint was located in the UK, or if not, the current insurance provision is from the UK.
+(a) The Member is still a member at the time the complaint is lodged with AGIP; and

+(b) Was a Member at the time the complained of behaviour occurred; and

+(c) The therapy or practice or event which is the basis of the complaint was located in the UK, or if not, the current insurance provision is from the UK.

 If the Member is no longer a Member at the time the complaint is lodged then AGIP cannot deal with the complaint.
 However, we can hold the complaint on file if the Member decides to approach AGIP to renew their membership.